danielpizarrotadres/aws-cloud-practitioner/README.md

        - You have to pick a paid plan in order to use AWS for production workloads
        - You can pick different levels of support, based on your business requirements ✅✅
        - All support plan levels are paid levels

+### Account Security, Permissions & The IAM Service
+- Being able to acces AWS is of course important but it's super important to do that in a secure way.
+For that we will take a look at the AWS security model and manage our AWS account and authentiation also for various access methods

+- ### AWS Security Model
+    - [ ] Shared Responsability Model
+        - Some text here
+        - Some text here
+        - Some text here
+        - Some text here